U.S. seen approving DigitalGlobe-GeoEye deal in mid-January

-WASHINGTON Jan 8 The U.S. Justice Department is expected to approve DigitalGlobe Inc's acquisition of smaller rival GeoEye Inc later this month, according to three sources familiar with the review.
+WASHINGTON The U.S. Justice Department is expected to approve DigitalGlobe Inc's (DGI.N) acquisition of smaller rival GeoEye Inc GEOY.O later this month, according to three sources familiar with the review.

 Antitrust officials last month had raised critical questions about the proposed merger, which will leave the United States with only one commercial satellite imagery provider, but are now "inching forward to a positive approval," said one source, who was not authorized to speak publicly.